EnderallyGolem/Enders-Blender/README.md

 - Incremental Flag Trigger
 	- Increments a counter when you reach the trigger with a specific value, which then sets a flag
 - Flag Killbox

+## 1.1.17 changelog:
+- Gameplay Tweaks shows an icon at the bottom left when enabled (same as endscreen ones)
+	- Button bindings only show up if they have been used at least once in the map

 ## 1.1.16 changelog:
 - Room stat tracker crash fix